calipho-sib/nextprot-user-stories/doc/user-stories.md

     Then ...
 ```

-You should not need to declare new step in this scenario.
+You should not need to declare new steps in this scenario.

 # Useful links